sindresorhus/p-debounce/readme.md

 ### pDebounce.promise(function_)

 Execute `function_` unless a previous call is still pending, in which case, return the pending promise.
+Useful, for example, to avoid processing extra button clicks if the previous one is not complete.

 #### function_